Ashlalala/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 least 10 hours.
 Sauce will keep in refrigeration for at least 1 month.

-**The Recipe Fo r Hea l t hy L i ving & O p timal Re cipes**! (^) 81
+**PAGE 81**

-#### Spicy Thai Sauce
+### Spicy Thai Sauce

 1 Serving

-**2 ounces walnut halves
+**2 ounces walnut halves**

-1/4 stalk celery
+**1/4 stalk celery**

-1/2 teaspoon fresh ginger root
+**1/2 teaspoon fresh ginger root**

-3 tablespoons coconut cream
+**3 tablespoons coconut cream**

-1/2 tablespoon unheated honey
+**1/2 tablespoon unheated honey**

-1 tablespoon chopped Thai basil, or mint leaves, (optional) ½-4 tablespoons fresh hot peppers (authentic Thais make it so hot their noses perspire while they eat).**
+**1 tablespoon chopped Thai basil, or mint leaves, (optional)**

+**½-4 tablespoons fresh hot peppers (authentic Thais make it so hot their noses perspire while they eat).**

 Blenderize celery and ginger together and strain out pulp.
 Warm coconut cream in a 4-ounces jar, capped with blender washer/blades/base, immersed in a bowl of mildly hot water for 5 minutes.

 Blenderize walnuts in an 8-ounces jar until they are flour.
 Add juices, honey and coconut cream and blenderize all ingredients together on medium speed for 10 seconds.
 If ingredients stick to bottom while blending, remove from blender and shake loose, then resume blending.

 ALTERNATIVE 1: Rather than blenderize basil into sauce, cover meat with sauce and top with sprinkled basil.